hpheidinger/Watcher-V1-1.4/README.md

 systemctl enable watcher
 systemctl start watcher
 ```
-Watcher is a 'superuser-only' framework as it operates on the kernel firewall. **No sudo!**
+Watcher is a '**superuser-only' framework** as it operates on the kernel firewall. **No sudo!**
-So integrate '/usr/local/sbin' into the superuser's PATH variable; e.g. in ~/bashrc:
+So, integrate '/usr/local/sbin' into the superuser's PATH variable; e.g., in ~/bashrc:

 ```text
 # last line in superuser's .bashrc